Serapeum of Saqqara: Birth and installation

-After the living Apis had died the priests then sought out the young bull the soul of Osiris had migrated to, by identifying certain bodily marks.
+After the previous Apis had died the priests then sought out the young bull the soul of Osiris had migrated to, by identifying certain bodily marks.
 Herodotus reported that it needed to be black, with a three-cornered white spot on its forehead, the likeness of an eagle on its back, double tail-hairs and a knot under its tongue.
 According to Aelian each of these marks had a specific meaning; They symbolized, for example, the stars, the shape of the crescent moon and universe, and when the Nile would rise.

-When the new Apis was found, the people stopped mourning.
-After it was kept at Nilopolis for forty days, a barge with a gilded stall brought the calf to the temple of Hephaestus at Memphis.
-For the next forty days only women were allowed to look at the calf, who revealed their generative parts to it.
+When the newly born Apis was found, the people stopped mourning.
+The calf was kept at Nilopolis for forty days, after which a barge with a gilded stall brought it to the Temple of Ptah (later Hephaestus) at Memphis.
+For the next forty days only women were allowed to look at the Apis, who revealed their generative parts to it.
 But at all other times women were forbidden in its presence.

 The mother-cows were said to have been made pregnant by the light of heaven or the moonlight, and could never conceive again.
 They were kept with the Apis at Memphis and buried in their own catacomb, the Iseum, under a kilometre (0.6 mi) north-east of the Serapeum.

 Death and burial

+When an Apis died in the early days of the Serapeum, it was at least partially consumed and the remains conserved in a bituminous mass prior to interment.
+In the Late Period, the time of the first large sarcophagi in the Greater Vaults, the burial ceremonies lasted for 70 days.
+According to the Apis Papyrus, the bulls were embalmed for 68 days, and in the last two days a series of funerary precession were held, the final one terminating in the Serapeum.